fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 ### Getting started with workflows

 The core component of creating CI/CD pipelines with GitHub actions is something called a Workflow.
 Workflows are process flows that you can set up in your repository to run automated tasks such as building, testing, linting, releasing and deploying to name a few!
-The hierarchy of a workflow is presented chart X.
+The hierarchy of a workflow looks as follows:

 Workflow